hameed003/operating-system/Processor-Core-Thread/solutons/Ans-3.md

 # Doubt:

-means `threads` are not already present in the `core` but they are created once a software or application are run/executed.
+that means `threads` are not already present in the `core` but they are created once a software or application are run/executed.
 [Ans-4](https://github.com/hameed003/operating-system/blob/main/Processor-Core-Thread/solutons/Ans-4.md)